-Private residences and businesses can pose a number of threats to guests and patrons if property owners fail to maintain a safe environment.
+Private residences and businesses can pose several threats to guests and patrons if property owners fail to maintain a safe environment.
 When property owners knowingly ignore problems or fail to repair or replace any amenities they are putting innocent people at risk of serious, life-altering injury.
 If you or someone you love has suffered an injury due to the recklessness or negligence of a property owner, it’s time to hold them responsible for any injuries that occur.
-Fortunately, you have legal options and the Oklahoma premises liability lawyers at Abel Law Firm are on your side.
+Fortunately, you have legal options, and the Oklahoma City premises liability lawyers at Abel Law Firm are on your side.
 Contact us today at (405) 239-7046 and take the first step toward protecting your rights and moving on with your life.

 Why Choose Us?

 Premises liability cases, and personal injury cases, in general, can be extremely complicated and involved, especially when dealing with insurance companies and the defendant’s legal representatives.
-Our team of six lawyers has over 130 years of combined experience handling these types of cases and we take pride in giving each case the individual care and commitment it deserves as if it were our only case.
-Not only are the Oklahoma premises liability lawyers at Abel Law Firm experienced, professional, and aggressive in pursuit of getting our clients the financial compensation they deserve, but they are also committed to helping the community in a variety of ways through pro bono legal representation to children and helping provide healthcare to low-income persons.
+Our team of six lawyers has over 130 years of combined experience handling these cases, and we take pride in giving each case the individual care and commitment it deserves as if it were our only case.
+Not only are the Oklahoma City premises liability lawyers at Abel Law Firm experienced, professional, and aggressive in pursuit of getting our clients the financial compensation they deserve, but they are also committed to helping the community in a variety of ways through pro bono legal representation to children and helping provide healthcare to low-income persons.
 Call us today and speak with one of our legal representatives about your rights and legal options.

 Cases We Handle

-Premises liability laws cover a wide range of people visiting or legally entering a property including visitors, customers, contractors, constructions workers, and anyone else invited onto the property.
-If a property owner knows of damage or a defect and cannot immediately fix the problem or replace it, he or she is required to at least post clear warning signs around the hazard to inform patrons, guests, and passerbys of potential threats to their safety.
+Premises liability laws cover a wide range of people visiting or legally entering a property including visitors, customers, contractors, construction workers, and anyone else invited onto the property.
+If a property owner knows of damage or a defect and cannot immediately fix the problem or replace it, he or she is required to at least post clear warning signs around the hazard to inform patrons, guests, and passersby of potential threats to their safety.
 Negligent property owners can cause injuries to their guests in a variety of different ways.

 - Slip and Fall